pwstegman/bci.js/docs/api.md

 <a name="module_bcijs.oscHeaderScan"></a>

 ### bcijs.oscHeaderScan(address, port, duration) ⇒ <code>Promise</code>
-Scan for OSC headers on a port and address
+Scan for OSC headers on a port and address<p>This method is exclusive to Node.js</p>

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>Promise</code> - Resolves with an array of found headers